rsdoiel/skimmer/INSTALL.md

 Compiling from source
 ---------------------

-_skimmer_ is "go gettable".
-Use the "go get" command to download the dependant packages as well as _skimmer_'s source code.
+_skimmer_ is "go get-able".
+Use the "go get" command to download the dependent packages as well as _skimmer_'s source code.

 ```shell
     go get -u github.com/rsdoiel/skimmer/...
 ```

-Or clone the repstory and then compile
+Or clone the repository and then compile

 ```shell
     cd